 Samuel Barkshire, a freed slave from Boone County, accomplished a great deal in his lifetime.
 His family’s story is quite remarkable, and the information available about the Barkshires is unusually rich.

-Samuel, who was born ca. 1798, was owned first by Richard “Dickey” Berkshire (Samuel used a different spelling,) and then sold to neighbor Joseph Hawkins, after Berkshire’s death.
-Hawkins was married to a woman, Nancy, who may have once been the consort of Dickie Barkshire; he was also the man who emancipated Samuel, in 1833 for the sum of one dollar.
+Samuel, who was born ca. 1798, was owned first by Richard “Dickey” Berkshire (the family later used the “Berkshire” spelling) and then sold to neighbor Joseph Hawkins, after Berkshire’s death.
+Hawkins was married to a woman, Nancy, who may have once been the consort of Dickie Berkshire; he was also the man who emancipated Samuel, in 1833 for the sum of one dollar.